 Most Secure Email Providers to Try in 2020

-By Curtis 11 minutes
+By Johan Curtis 13 minutes

 Note: The Internet is not a safe place.
 So called secure email providers, advertisers and even government agencies collect user’s private data for their own interests.
 To protect and safeguard your personal data from preying eyes, use FastestVPN to encrypt your data when using email services.

 The problem with protecting your email is that it must be encrypted end-to-end to prevent it from being intercepted while traveling on intermediary networks, and the recipient also needs to have the same encryption system.
 Although some of these systems are free, they are difficult to configure in general and try to convince the other user of the importance of carrying out the process, it can be useless.
 The way in which email protocols work also facilitates data leaks, because the mail remains in a service, waiting to be collected.
 However, if you still need to use email to send confidential data, or just want to keep your emails private, there are a few secure email services that you can rely on.
-Each email provider offers the high level of security and great features that can benefit you over other standard email services.
+Each email provider offers a high level of security and great features that can benefit you over other standard email services.

 Here are our top 10 secure email providers that you can use for messaging and communicating:

 Posteo is an independent secure email service providing great security, privacy, and sustainability on the internet.
 They offer sustainable and encrypted email accounts, including calendars and address books.
 Posteo is totally self-funded and ad-free.
 Posteo is said to be one of the most all-round and friendly encrypted email services.
 It is a great, cost-effective solution for those who want to encrypt their entire mail suite.

 - Pay anonymously by cash, bank transfer, or PayPal